unitycatalog/unitycatalog/unitycatalog-ai/README.md

 # Unity Catalog AI Core library

 The Unity Catalog AI Core library provides convenient APIs to interact with Unity Catalog functions, including the creation, retrieval and execution of functions.
-The library includes clients for interacting with both the Open-Source Unity Catalog server and the Databricks-managed Unity Catalog service.
+The library includes clients for interacting with both the Open-Source Unity Catalog server and the Databricks-managed Unity Catalog service, in support of UC functions as tools in agents.

 ## Installation